Paul Goldschmidt Player Props: Cardinals vs. Nationals

-On Tuesday, Paul Goldschmidt (.558 slugging percentage in past 10 games, including three home runs) and the St. Louis Cardinals face the Washington Nationals, whose starting pitcher will be MacKenzie Gore.
-First pitch is at 7:05 PM ET.
+On Wednesday, Paul Goldschmidt (hitting .349 in his past 10 games) and the St. Louis Cardinals play the Washington Nationals, whose starting pitcher will be Trevor Williams.
+First pitch is at 4:05 PM ET.

-In his last game, he hit a home run while going 2-for-5 against the Nationals.
+In his last game, he strung together two hits (going 2-for-5 with an RBI) against the Nationals.

 Paul Goldschmidt Game Info & Props vs. the Nationals